AnalyticsForPleasure/AnalyticsForPleasure.github.io/_posts/2024-03-23-post_A_B_testing.md

 Each row provides us with information on whether the player decided to return and continue playing or if they chose to quit playing.
 Consequently, a **high retention percentage indicates that a business is effectively retaining its customers, keeping them engaged and satisfied**.
 This is crucial for maintaining consistent revenue and fostering customer loyalty.

+Hence, for each version (Gate 30 / Gate 40), we aim to determine the retention rate.

+Here's an output chart comparing the retention rates between the two time periods:

 ![image-left]({{ '/assets/img/for_posts/AB_testing/combined_plots_retention.jpg' | absolute_url }}){: .align-left}